 Yes: Provide a copy of the risk assessment(s) you relied upon and the information gathered for the earlier raw log that the risk assessment was for.

-No: Provide a copy of the risk assessment(s) you undertook for the raw logs/ identified in Table 1 of the Request for Information notice.
+No: Provide a copy of the risk assessment(s) you undertook for the raw logs/ identified in Table 1 of the Requirement to Give Information and Produce Documents notice.

 Indicate the risk assessment pathway you undertook before processing the raw log/s and indicate which consignment this applies to: